nik-rev/helix-golf/README.md

 ### Demos

-The demo for each example is generated using:
+Generate the demo for each example by running the following command in the project root directory:

 ```sh
 cargo generate_demos